b0llull0s/CTF-7tuff/README.md

-# HTB-Exploits
+#Exploits
-Collection of scripts and tools that I have been using on Hack The Box Machines
+Collection of scripts and tools that I have been using on CTFs